meszaros-lajos-gyorgy/linux-stuff/issues/some-websites-not-loading.md

 Note the end of the 1st line saying `mtu 1500`

-_TODO: add info on how to change the MTU permanently_
+_TODO: add info on how to change the MTU permanently - it was done with a command, not by editing a config file_

 Changing the MTU permanently: https://www.baeldung.com/linux/maximum-transmission-unit-change-size